omidMemari/omidMemari.github.io/_pages/about.md

   - /about.html
 ---

+Hi!

+My name is Omid Memarrast.
 I graduated with a Ph.D. in Computer Science from the University of Illinois Chicago.
-My research focus was primarily on developing Fair Machine Learning and Responsible AI algorithms.
+My research focus was primarily on developing Fair and Robust Machine Learning and Responsible AI algorithms.
 I was very fortunate to have Prof. Brian Ziebart as my advisor.

-My research interests lie primarily in the area of Machine Learning:

-- Fair Machine Learning

-- Responsible AI

-- Deep Learning

-- Natural Language Processing
+Recently, I've got a keen interest in Generative AI models and how to make them more responsible and fair.

 My resume is available [here](../files/Resume_Omid_July23.pdf) (updated on Aug/2023)